Judge Strikes Down Mississippi Abortion Law

-A Mississippi judge has succeeded in permanently blocking the most draconian of abortion law in America, which would have banned the procedure after 15 weeks.
-The bill only provided exceptions when the mother's health is in danger or in the case of severe foetal abnormality, and not for rape or incest.
+A Mississippi judge has permanently blocked the most draconian abortion law in the U.S., which would have banned the procedure after 15 weeks.
+The bill only provided exceptions when the mother's health is in danger or in the case of severe fetal abnormality, and not for rape or incest.

 Advertisement